Quantumnode404/AiAgent/README.md

 ### Concept Overview

 Osiris AI next-generation hybrid AI agent that merges the reasoning capabilities of classical AI with the problem-solving power of quantum-inspired algorithms.
 Unlike traditional AI systems that rely on linear logic, Polaris taps into quantum superposition and entanglement principles to analyze multiple outcomes simultaneously.
-This hybrid system allows Polaris to solve complex, multi-variable problems with precision, speed, and insight that far surpasses classical AI alone.
+This hybrid system allows Osiris to solve complex, multi-variable problems with precision, speed, and insight that far surpasses classical AI alone.

 ### What Makes Osiris AI Unique?